Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 3

-**As a premium member when i create my membership, i want to know my payment donates to charity:**
+**As a premium member when I create my membership, I want to know my payment donates to a charity:**

 + The site clearly states that the profits go to various charities and community organisations.
 + A message confirming upgrade to premium also mentions the donation to charity.